jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/geolocation.md

     "maxScore": 1
     }

-### Add distance in returned documents
+### Adding distances to search results

-To add distance between the searched coordinates and each documents a "scorings" array is needed in the query:
+To list the distance between the searched coordinates and the returned documents, a "scorings" array is needed in the query:

     {
         "start": 0,